tvtaerum/self_organizing_maps/README.md

 ### Motivation for creating Self Organizing Maps (SOMS):
-Considerable effort has been applied to building neural nets to discriminate between patients who are healthy and those patients with pneumonia based on x-rays.
-An avenue which
+Considerable effort is made to segment objects on the basis of features.
+These streams illustrate outcomes where there are multiple dimensions in the results and dimensions may represent gradations of features.

 ### Citations:
 <dl>